TeamSeven7/Team7/README.md

   4. Player 1 Can use the WASD Keys to move the player and the Space Bar to shoot the enemies.

-  5. Player 2 can move the player by using the arrow keys and use the Enter/Return key tp shoot the enemies.
+  5. Player 2 can move the player by using the arrow keys and use the Enter/Return key to shoot the enemies.

 # Minimum Requirements:-